varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 ## Initial Configuration

 Before working with Snowflake metadata you should ensure that your environment is configured to use Snowflake appropriately.
-This section will walk you through the required software, configures and system configurations you will need to connect BimlFlex to your Snowflake environment.
+This section will walk you through the required software and system configurations you will need to connect BimlFlex to your Snowflake environment.

 ### Installing and Configuring SnowSQL (SSIS Only)

 When using SSIS Orchestration, BimlFlex uses a [Snowflake Custom SSIS Component](#bimlflex-snowflake-custom-ssis-components-ssis-only) that leverages SnowSQL and the SnowSQL `config` file to connect and move data.
 This requires that SnowSQL be installed and the appropriate connection created on the server executing the SSIS packages.
 Follow the below link for instructions on how to install SnowSQL.

 > [!TIP]
-> For help installing SnowSQL refer to the associated Snowflake documentation below:
+> For additional details on installing SnowSQL refer to the below guide:
 > Snowflake Docs: [Installing SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html)

 Once SnowSQL is installed a connection needs tob be created in the specified `config` file.
 The location may vary from depending on the installation but the default location for Windows is `%USERPROFILE%\.snowsql\`.
 Open the file with any text editor and insert a connection following the template below.